 --sku Premium_LRS

-# Swap OS disk
+# Swap the OS disk

 az vm update